 - 1/4 cup Otto's Naturals - Cassava Flour

-- 3 tablespoons olive oil, plus more if necessary
+- 3 Tablespoons olive oil, plus more if needed

 - Lemon wedges, for serving

 1. Begin by shredding the zucchini on a box grater or in a food processor.

 2. Transfer the zucchini to a fine mesh strainer, then toss with the salt to draw out the liquid.

 3. Let the shredded zucchini sit for about ten minutes, and then use your hands to squeeze out as much liquid as possible.
 As you can see, there will be a lot of liquid.